huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_domain.md

 * `region` - (Optional, String, ForceNew) The region in which to create the dedicated mode domain resource.
 If omitted, the provider-level region will be used.
 Changing this setting will push a new domain.

-* `domain` - (Required, String, ForceNew) Specifies the domain name to be protected.
-For example, www.example.com or *.example.com.
+* `domain` - (Required, String, ForceNew) Specifies the protected domain name or IP address (port allowed).
+For example, www.example.com or *.example.com or www.example.com:89.
 Changing this creates a new domain.

 * `server` - (Required, List, ForceNew) The server configuration list of the domain.
 A maximum of 80 can be configured.
   The object structure is documented below.